gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2024-05-15-imagined-futures-2074.markdown

 Of course: These changes were also helped by the world [slowly running of resources such as water and electricity](https://www.theguardian.com/commentisfree/2024/mar/02/ais-craving-for-data-is-matched-only-by-a-runaway-thirst-for-water-and-energy), which made such large efforts harder and harder. _Thanks, climate change!_ But that’s not to lessen the credit to Jo and their fellow grassroots researchers.
 Due to their efforts that we understood how local, situated knowledge could be paired with tailor-made “AI” solutions that were created by – **and in service of** – these communities.

 Back in 2074 this is a particularly old idea – going back over a hundred years: For science and technology to promote humanisation, it requires people to be active participants in it.
 And not just be mere _objects of scientific interest_.
 Thanks to the efforts of Jo – and their countless community collaborators – we are now more on that path than ever before.
 And with that, let us congratulate and celebrate Jo once again!
 Have a lovely birthday celebration!
 And now it’s time to sing and cut the cake!

+---
+**Added 2024-05-15 23:00:** In the Q&A at the event, the question for potential readings (beyond the sources linked above) came up.
+My recommended readings included:
+- Dan McQuillan's [Resisting AI: An anti-facist approach to artificial intelligence](https://bristoluniversitypress.co.uk/resisting-ai), which provides a thorough review of the issues with "AI", and how mutual aid could help
+- Brian Merchant's [Blood in the Machine](https://www.bloodinthemachine.com/), the newsletter and [the book](https://www.hachettebookgroup.com/titles/brian-merchant/blood-in-the-machine/9780316487740/?lens=little-brown), which puts the Luddite's efforts for labour rights in the context of today's struggles against big tech
+- Cory Doctorow's [The Internet Con: How to Seize the Means of Computation](https://craphound.com/internetcon/) & [Chokepoint Capitalism](https://www.penguinrandomhouse.com/books/710957/chokepoint-capitalism-by-rebecca-giblin-and-cory-doctorow/) to understand how big tech operates these days, and how they use AI/data
+- Cory Doctorow's [The Internet Con: How to Seize the Means of Computation](https://craphound.com/internetcon/) & [Chokepoint Capitalism](https://www.penguinrandomhouse.com/books/710957/chokepoint-capitalism-by-rebecca-giblin-and-cory-doctorow/) to understand how big tech operates these days, and how they use AI/data
+- [We Need To Rewild The Internet](https://www.noemamag.com/we-need-to-rewild-the-internet/), a fabulous essay by Maria Farrell and Robin Berjon